 This show takes place six months after the original movie.
 You can expect to hear familiar voices such as Billy Crystal and John Goodman join new cast members as Tylor Tuskmon, a mechanic at the Monsters Inc. team, attempts to work his way up to the laugh floor.
 This will be a highly anticipated for those who loved the original Monsters Inc. movie.

-This is one of the most highly anticipated big-budget original series from Disney+.
-The Mandolarian stars Pedro Pascal who is a bounty hunting gunfighter.
-The story takes place five years after The Return of the Jedi and is the first ever live-action Star Wars series.
-The time-line falls right between the fall of the Empire and before the First Order.
+This was one of the most highly anticipated big-budget original series from Disney+, and already the world is obsessed with Baby Yoda.
+The Mandalorian stars Pedro Pascal as a bounty hunter who decides to protect a mysterious child.
+The story takes place five years after The Return of the Jedi and is the first-ever live-action Star Wars series.
+The time-line falls right between the fall of the Empire and the rise of the First Order.

 The World According to Jeff Goldblum

 Jeff Goldblum is an interesting fellow, to say the least.
 This TV series follows Jeff Goldblum around as he examines things and topics like shoes or music, and makes connections to those things through history, life experience or science.
 It is a reality show version of how Jeff Goldblum’s mind works.